 Is there an increase in people who have problems with GI conditions linked to the modern lifestyle?

-We may be more self-aware of our body but our lifestyle may also be increasing the incidence.
-In a 2015 research article, it finds several lifestyle factors that have been shown to affect the quality of gut bacteria.
+We may be more self-aware of our body but the way we live may also be increasing the incidence of GI issues.
+In this 2015 research article, it finds several lifestyle factors that have been shown to affect the quality of gut bacteria.

-Lifestyle Factors That Negatively Impact Healthy Gut Bacteria
+Lifestyle Habits That Negatively Impact Healthy Gut Bacteria & GI Health

-Lastly, we may not associate gut health with stress but according to recent studies, it is strongly connected.
+Lastly, we may not associate gut health with stress and lack of sleep, but recent studies have shown that it is strongly connected.

-Have you heard that when someone is stressed that they are more likely to get sick?
-And many of us have that bad gut feeling when something bad happens.
-In the journal of Brain, Behavior, and Immunity it sheds some light on the relationship of stress, gut health and its effect on our immune system.
+You may have known someone who was stressed that also soon got sick with a real bad cold, flu or other illness.
+And many of us have that bad gut feeling when something bad is about to happen.
+In the journal of Brain, Behavior, and Immunity this article discusses the relationship of stress, gut health and its effect on our immune system.

-Now, let’s talk about some of the healthy foods that are needed for gut health:
+Now, let’s talk more about some of the healthy foods that are needed for gut health:

-Here are some ways to nurture a healthy gut.
+Here are digestive nutrition tips to nurture a healthy gut.